One of Ohio's Top-Rated Bankruptcy Attorneys,

 Income Limits for Chapter 7 Bankruptcy

-When you’re considering which bankruptcy chapter to file, you ought to consult a certified specialist to help you.
-It’s free, and no matter how much internet research you do, it’s never as good as checking with a seasoned professional.
+When you’re considering which bankruptcy chapter to file, you ought to consult a certified bankruptcy specialist to help you.
+The consultation is free, and no matter how much internet research you do, it’s never as good as checking with a seasoned professional.

 Share This Article